a-velasco/docs-network/README.md

 For example, the node for `snapcraft.io/docs/reference/administration/network-requirements/` will have the label `snapd:network-requirements`.

 The **Simulate graph forces** button will activate a [Force Atlas 2 calculation](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098679) with some arbitrary settings I made up because it looked cool.
 It'll stop moving automatically after a few seconds, but to stop it yourself just click the button again.
-The button goes blank while the simulation is active - that's normal.
-I have no idea why.
+(Known bug: the button text disappears while the simulation is active)

-**Hover depth** defines what counts as a neighbor when you hover over a node.
+**Hover depth** defines what counts as a neighbor when you hover over a node to see its neighborhood.
 By default it's set to 1, so if you hover over a node, all other nodes will get muted except for the ones immediately connected to it.
 If you increase hover depth to 2 hops, then hovering over that same node will include the nodes connected to it, and the nodes connected to _those_.

 > [!TIP]